| Title: | Simple Definition Of Time Intervals |

 TPR_COUNTRY

 And you can include or exclude shorter working days.
-Using option timeperiodsR.official_day_offs_pre
+Using option timeperiodsR.official_day_offs_pre:

 Exclude shorter work days